New Zealand’s tax system does not include the following:

 Generally, foreign structures which are established and funded by New Zealand tax residents, are taxed in New Zealand on their New Zealand-sourced and worldwide income.

-Where a New Zealand resident holds a controlling interest in a foreign company, the income of the CFC will be attributable to that resident in proportion to their respective interest, unless 95% or more of the CFC’s income is derived from an active business enterprise, in which case an active participation exemption applies.
-Holdings in foreign companies, which are not controlled by a New Zealand resident (known as a Foreign Investment Fund or FIF), result in the attribution of the FIF’s income to a New Zealand resident shareholder in proportion to their shareholding, if those holdings are 'attributing interests' for tax purposes.
+Where a New Zealand resident holds a controlling interest in a foreign company, the income of the controlled foreign corporation (CFC) will be attributable to that resident in proportion to their respective interest, unless 95% or more of the CFC’s income is derived from an active business enterprise, in which case an active participation exemption applies.
+Holdings in foreign companies, which are not controlled by a New Zealand resident (known as a Foreign Investment Fund or FIF), result in the attribution of the FIF’s income to a New Zealand resident shareholder in proportion to their shareholding, if those holdings are "attributing interests" for tax purposes.

-If a New Zealand tax resident receives beneficiary income from a domestic trust or foreign trust (with a non-resident trustee), foundation or similar entity, then that resident will, in most cases, subject those distributions to income tax.
+If a New Zealand tax resident receives beneficiary income from a domestic trust or foreign trust (with a non-resident trustee), foundation or similar entity, then the resident will in most cases subject those distributions to income tax.

 Domestic trusts that earn income must be registered with the IRD to obtain an IRD number, as this income is generally taxable in New Zealand.
 The annual income tax return of the trust will also include details of distributions of trustee and beneficiary income made to beneficiaries.

 Unlike some offshore jurisdictions, the ability to reserve powers is not enshrined in the TA or the TA 2019.
 However, under trust law it is permitted for the settlor to draft a trust deed that confers powers on the settlor, protector and other third parties.
 It is common for settlors to reserve powers to appoint and remove the trustee.
 A settlor may retain the power to amend a trust deed.